awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

 }
 ```

 `ec2:RunInstances` are checked when an Auto Scaling group is created or updated using a launch template\.
-If you want to restrict access to the resources that are used to launch an instance or otherwise limit what IAM users can do, you must modify this policy to add your own statements that filter these permissions\.
+If you want to restrict access to the resources that are used to launch an instance or otherwise limit what users can do, you must modify this policy to add your own statements that filter these permissions\.

 The following examples show policy statements that you could use to control the permissions that users have when using launch templates\.